Worksheet Week 3

 Regression – Theory

-- You are given the scatter plot in Figure 2.7 (taken from Gujarati & Porter (2009)) along with the regression line.
+- You are given the scatter plot in Figure 2.7 (taken from Gujarati & Porter, 2009, p.
+50) along with the regression line.
 What general conclusion do you draw from this diagram?
 Is the regression line sketched in the diagram a population regression line or a sample regression line?

 Calculations with Matrices